 The Commission has worked in partnership with the Australasian Society Infectious Diseases, Australasian College of Infection Prevention and Control, Public Health Laboratory Network and Australasian Society of Antimicrobials to develop recommendations for the management and testing of patients with CPE.

 The National Antimicrobial Stewardship Initiative supports activities that optimise antimicrobial biotic use, improve patient outcomes and reduce the incidence of antimicrobial resistance in Australian hospitals.

 The National Surveillance Initiative seeks to explore options for a national surveillance system to monitor HAI and provide timely feedback to jurisdictions and clinicians.
 The result is an evidence-based and authoritative analysis that can ensure the messages derived from surveillance data can be turned into public health action for better health outcomes.

-The intention of NSQHS Standard 3 is to minimise the risk to patients in acquiring preventable infections and to enable the effective management of infections when they occur by using evidence-based strategies.
+The intention of NSQHS Standard 3.
+Healthcare – Associated Infection is to minimise the risk to patients in acquiring preventable infections and to enable the effective management of infections when they occur by using evidence-based strategies.

 The Commission provides resources to assist with the implementation of NSQHS Standard 3.
 Healthcare – Associated Infection.